SkUrRiEr/document-downloader/README.md

 will be generated with the string returned from `->getMessage()`.
 If either of them return `null`, then a 404 page will be generated with the string from `->getMessage()`.
-Otherwise, the `->Output()` method will be called on the class to get the PDF data.
+Otherwise, the `->Output()` method will be called on the class to get the document data.

 ## Installation
 The dependencies are stored in `composer.json`, so install composer (see https://getcomposer.org/ for instructions) then run: